idvorkin/idvorkin.github.io/_td/irl.md

 You also need bromine to keep the nasties out and ph up to keep the bromine working.

+{%include amazon.html asin="B01NCQO3KY;B07PFCV894;B00PZZFVFE" %}

 I also got these chairs which Amelia likes, but are not to useful for a grown up

 And don't forget pool lights - I'm still figuring that out.

 {%include amazon.html asin="B00NB3P98G;B00B9CHBK0;B07H8QX8C1" %}

+For draining the pool you need a pump, and for rapid heating a propane water heater.
+I like this:

+{%include amazon.html asin="B000CQ6CU4;B08CDHX8VD" %}

 Some good links: